CodeWindProgram/Group-2/README.md

  1. Firstly, discussed with group memebers in what direction we all will researched.
  2. Researched about ReactJS, NodeJS, npx, npm.
  3. Finalised layout of front end of the test Question page with team members for further procedure.
- 4. Made some changes to the frontend done by @sagar1717 like adding spaces between elements to make the page appear more clean.
- 5. Learn about Git working.
+ 4. Learn about Git working.
- 6. contributed to implement Result section component to QuestionResult.js with @Sanchita-K10
+ 5. contributed to implement Result section component to QuestionResult.js with @Sanchita-K10 .

  3.